Running SAP on Amazon FSx for NetApp ONTAP

 Amazon FSx for NetApp ONTAP supports all the features NetApp delivers with its on-premises systems, so SAP on AWS users can also get features such as SnapMirror, SnapVault, and FlexCache, which is the added value of this offering.

-Since FSx for ONTAP has only been certified for HANA, I will only compare Amazon FSx for NetApp ONTAP with the other solutions currently available for SAP HANA, excluding other database options for SAP.
-However, broadly speaking, the same features exist within Amazon FSx for NetApp ONTAP, regardless of the database technology employed.
+Since FSx for ONTAP has only been certified for HANA (and Sybase), I will only compare Amazon FSx for NetApp ONTAP with the other solutions currently available for SAP HANA, excluding other database options for SAP.
+However, the same features exist within Amazon FSx for NetApp ONTAP, regardless of the database technology employed.

 SAP HANA’s peculiarity is that it stores and processes its data in memory; the attached disk protects against data loss by saving it in persistent storage locations.
 To achieve optimal performance, the attached storage solution used for SAP HANA DATA and LOG volumes must meet SAP’s storage KPI.